KnysakPatryk/media-query-suppressor/README.md

 How can we do that?
 1. First, we create another, non-responsive css spreadsheet for classic version (this step can be also done by this library).
-1. Next, we use this library to "suppress" any other media queries from dynamic html (for example loaded from database).
+2. Next, we use this library to "suppress" any other media queries from dynamic html (for example loaded from database).
-1. Lastly, we add button at the bottom of the page, to switch website version cookie.
+3. Lastly, we add button at the bottom of the page, to switch website version cookie.
-1. ...
-1. Profit?